 St Giles and Shipbourne Newsletter

 The Newsletter contains information about the church and the local community.
 It is produced by the church and delivered free to every house in the parish.
 Further copies are available in the church and can also be viewed online from the home page.
 Mrs Lindsay Miles is the editor of the Newsletter; any items of news or adverts should be sent to her at [email protected].
 Her telephone number is 01732 810439.

 St Giles Fair

 The church organises a traditional fete each year on August Bank Holiday Monday.
 It is held in the Village Hall and on the Green outside the Village Hall.
 A report on this year’s Fair is on the on the News page.

 Our link with All Saints’ Chatham

 The benefice has a link with the church of All Saints’ in Chatham and its Community Project, a registered charity which operates at the Magpie Centre, close to All Saints’ in Chatham.
-The Centre now has 12 full or part time staff, and provides a wide range of services for local residents, including a cafe; advisors who provide help with benefits and passports as well as help with CV writing, IT and other skills for the workplace; weekly groups such as craft, and knit-and-natter, exercise and walking groups; a craft group; youth and after school clubs; and a support group for those experiencing depression and anxiety.
-St Giles and Plaxtol Church are now supporting the Project and are exploring ways in which they can help the dedicated staff and volunteers, by providing financial support, donating food or offering voluntary support at the Centre.
+The Centre now has 12 full or part time staff, and provides a wide range of services for local residents, including a cafe; advisors who provide help with benefits and passports as well as help with CV writing, IT and other skills for the workplace; weekly groups such as craft, and knit-and-natter, exercise and walking groups; fortnightly lunch clubs; after school clubs during term time; a support group for those experiencing depression and anxiety; and the Magpie Growers tend a local allotment.
+All the groups seek to reduce isolation and loneliness.
+The Centre gives out food bank vouchers, utilities assistance and where possible, help to source furniture.